ChaosGroup/chaos-boats/README.md

 // set players to enter in game automatically export const AUTOSTART = [PLAYERS.FiringDummy, PLAYERS.JackSparrow_Two];
 ```

+In current setup the simulation tries to keep 60 fps but `onGameMessage` function is called approximately 3 times per second this gives plenty of time for a Bo(a)t to return instructions.
+The game waits for bot response up to 200ms and cancels the turn afterwards.
+Every bot is executed in his own isolated worker process and can use local scoped variables to keep state during the battle rounds.

 The Bo(a)t rating for Leaderboard is done in a round-robin (or all-play-all) tournament in a speed-up headless simulated environment, the pair battle is in six rounds up to one minute each.
 We will run the tournament and update the Leaderboard once per 24 hours.